SherineAwad/multiomicsGRN/README.md

 ---

 > ## 🔹 13.
-Differential Accessibility (DAR) Analysis Step
+Differential Accessibility (DAR) Analysis

-This step identifies **differentially accessible regions (DARs)** between groups of cells, such as cell types or clusters.
+In this step, we try to find regions of the genome that are more accessible (open) in one group of cells compared to another.
+This helps us understand what makes different cell types or clusters unique.

-- Uses the **binarized cistopic object** from the previous step.
+- **Input:** We use a **binarized cistopic object** from the previous step (data that tells us which regions of the genome are open or closed in each cell).

+- **Analysis:** We compare the accessibility of **genomic peaks** (regions) across different cell groups.
+The goal is to identify which peaks are more open in one group compared to another.

+- **Output:** The results show which **genomic regions** are specific to certain cell types or groups, helping us uncover important biological differences between cells.

-- Tests which peaks are significantly more accessible in one group of cells versus others.
+**Why it's different:** Unlike the previous step, which identifies general co-accessibility patterns across all cells, this step specifically compares accessibility across **different cell groups** to find regions that are uniquely accessible in one group versus others.
-- Results can reveal **cell type–specific regulatory regions** or other biologically meaningful patterns.

 #### DAR preliminary results